templaza/tz_portfolio/README.md

 *** Changelog ***

+11/08/2017 - 1.0.7

+	- Fix error Layout default_extrafields not found in view users.
+	- Fix error placeholder for text and textarea search addons.
+	- Added parameters from extrafields for article and category edit form if extrafield support xml files.
+	- Fix error addon_task submit.

 30/12/2016 - 1.0.6

 	- Fix error in router when the addon has have router (Fix in router.php file)